urbanogilson/lavandula/doc/tutorial.md

 }
 ```

-For each todo object, we call 'jsonArrayAppend' to add it into the array.
+For each todo object, we append it into the array.

 Now we need to convert the JSON object into data that can be returned back to the client.